We’re getting a new pastor! What can I do?

-Take the initiative.
+Take initiative.
 Attend a meet-and-greet, join the pastor’s Bible study, or invite her/him to coffee.
-"Make the effort to get to know the pastor,” Kaylor said, “because he or she is not going to have time to invest in every single parishioner—particularly in a large church—in the way that they would like to.
+"Make the effort to get to know the pastor,” Kaylor recommends, “because he or she is not going to have time to invest in every single parishioner—particularly in a large church—in the way that they would like to.
 So take the initiative to go be with the pastor… That's really, really critical."

 Resist quick judgements.
 Stressed, tired, nervous, uncertain, worried—your new pastor is feeling all of this and more.
-Look “beyond first impressions because sometimes that first impression can be difficult,” Kaylor said.
+Look “beyond first impressions because sometimes that first impression can be difficult,” Kaylor cautions.
 “Extending grace…is absolutely critical, and saying we're going to give this time and we're going to really invest in getting to know this pastor and so learn how we can be in ministry together."

 Expect the best.
 Things are changing.
 This is a new season in ministry.
-“Ask yourself as a congregation member,” Kaylor said, “What gifts do I have that I can invest in the success of this new season of ministry?”
+“Ask yourself as a congregation member,” Kaylor suggests, “What gifts do I have that I can invest in the success of this new season of ministry?”

 Editor's note: This story was originally published June 24, 2015.